egandavidpatrick-del/AutoRegisterUpdater/README.md

 David Egan

-Sole Software Developer, Systems Designer, and Solutions Architect for the Multi-User Project Navigator Platform
+Sole Software Developer, Systems Designer, and Solutions Architect for the Auto Document Issue Register Updater

 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a>